This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 death is the result of an injury occurring on or after September 29, 2017, must

 be filed within one year of the death or be forever barred.
-(8) Where the death is due to an
+(8) Where the death is the result of an

-occupational disease and occurs prior to September 28, 2021, the claim must be
+occupational disease with a date of disease prior to September 28, 2021, the

-filed within two years of the death, as provided in section 4123.85 of the
+claim must be filed within two years of the death, as provided in section

-Revised Code.
-Where the death is due to occupational disease and occurs on or
+4123.85 of the Revised Code.
+Where the death is the result of an occupational

 injury or death must be filed within one year from the date when injured or